tomjaguarpaw/H2/posts/modules-for-lennart.markdown

 Haskell?

-This is certainly not anything close to a module system, but does it shed some light on issue?
+This is certainly not anything close to a module system, but does it shed some light on the issue?